AIBiology/aibiology.github.io/jupyter_intro.md

 {% include image.html file='jupyter_server_options.png' alt="Screenshot of Server options page at jhub.rc.ufl.edu" %}

 The dropdown menu allows you to select different resources, which are used in scheduling your job.
-[Remember](https://help.rc.ufl.edu/doc/New_user_training#Scheduling_a_Job) that the SLURM scheduler needs information about how many cores, how much memory, how many GPUs and how long you want the resources.
+[Remember](https://help.rc.ufl.edu/doc/New_user_training#Scheduling_a_Job) that the SLURM scheduler needs information about how many cores, how much memory, how many GPUs, and how long you want the resources.

 For now, leave the "Teaching - 1 CPU core, 1GB RAM, 2h" selected and click Start.
 This submits a job to the scheduler, requesting those resources for 2 hours and launches the Jupyter server.
 This normally only takes a few minutes, and you should get a window similar to the one below, which is annotated to show key portions of the interface.